 Wording

 Clear and concise language: Avoid jargon and complex sentences.
 Use straightforward language that clearly communicates what you need from the respondent.
+If you're not sure whether your copy is readable, employ a content writing service to double-check things for you.

 Positive framing: Frame your questions and instructions positively to encourage a favourable response.
 For example, “How can we make your experience even better?” is more inviting than “What problems did you encounter?”